Interdisciplinary Health Data Competition

 I registered as an individual.
 When will I find out what team I am on?

-- Emails will be sent by March 10, 2023 to all registered participants and will include their team members' information as well as other important details.
+- Emails will be sent prior to Kickoff to all registered participants and will include their team members' information as well as other important details.

 Are we more in favor of an exploratory analysis?